Azure/dotnet-template-azure-iot-edge-module/README.md

 # dotnet-template-azure-iot-edge-module
-> dotnet template to do scaffolding for azure iot edge module development.
+> dotnet template to do scaffolding for Azure IoT Edge module development.

-This ReadMe will introduce how to install the dotnet template and then create azure iot edge module with the template step by step.
+This README will introduce how to install the dotnet template and then create Azure IoT Edge module with the template step by step.
 The template will set up all necessary files for you to focus on functionality programming.

 ## Get Started

 Make sure you have [.Net Core 2.0 SDK](https://www.microsoft.com/net/download/core) installed.

-Run dotnet command to install the template:
+Run `dotnet` command to install the template:

 ```
 dotnet new -i Microsoft.Azure.IoT.Edge.Module